Fireworks over the Docklands at New Year's Eve

 Advertising

-If you're keen to ring in the New Year with an actual bang, catching Melbourne's NYE fireworks is a great way to do it.
-But rather than paying big bucks to get into one of our city's many rooftop bars, there are loads of spots you can view them for free.
+If you're keen to ring in 2026 with an actual bang, catching Melbourne's New Year's Eve fireworks is a great way to do it.
+But rather than paying big bucks to get into one of our city's many rooftop bars, there are loads of spots where you can view them for free.

-Get yourself a prime position on the St Kilda Foreshore or the banks of the Yarra River and prepare your oohs and ahhs.
-There will be a fireworks display at 9.30pm for children, as well as the big light show at midnight.
+Get yourself a prime position on the St Kilda Foreshore or the banks of the Yarra River and prepare your 'oohs' and 'ahhs'.
+There will be fireworks at 9.30pm for the kids, as well as the big, sparkly display complete with lasers at midnight.

-Where to see the fireworks in Melbourne on NYE
+The best places to see NYE fireworks in Melbourne

 • Things to do